Vitis californica: Viticulture

 The wild grape is strong and robust, and viticulturists worldwide often use it as rootstock for their wine grapes.
 It prefers heavier soils.
 In some areas where the plant is not native it has the capacity to become a noxious weed.
-Though its invasive nature can be kept under control and is very easy to pull out.
+However, its invasive nature can be kept under control and is very easy to pull out.

 Horticulture

 Vitis californica is cultivated as an ornamental plant.
 The interesting shape and color of the leaves and the lush, trainable vines make this species an attractive garden plant.
 This vine is commonly used in native plant gardens, where once established it thrives without summer water.

 The cultivar 'Roger's Red' (named for noted horticulturist Roger Raiche) turns brilliant red in fall.
 It is a hybrid with a wine grape, × Vitis vinifera cv.
 Alicante Bouschet.
 The cultivar 'Walker Ridge' turns yellow in the autumn.

+Uses

+Bunches of small and often sour but edible purple grapes hang from the vines in autumn, which can be made into wine or jelly.
+The grapes provide an important food source for a variety of wild animals, especially birds, and the foliage provides thick cover.